What time does school start and finish?

 How do I find out about what’s going on in my child’s class?

 Please see the Year Group page under the ‘Children’ tab on the school website, this will be updated regularly so please keep checking back.
 There will also be regular updates on DOJO

 What are Learning Journeys and how are they used?

 Learning journeys are used predominately in Foundation Stage and are a record of learning that takes place in the setting which the children undertake independently.
 Each child has their own folder into which work, photographs etc. can be added.
 We use the learning journey as a tool to assess the children, to see if they have mastered a taught concept and show that they understand it in their play.
 It will have photo's of your child working individually and alongside others, such as when dressed up as superheroes acting out a story.
 Photos displayed in the learning journeys are of the children and their work.
 These photographs are only visible to the class teacher, children in the class and on Parents Evening; the parents of other children in your child's class.
 At the end of the school year, school journey's will often be sent home for parents/carers to keep as a memento of their child's first year at school.

 What is Class Dojo and how is it used?

 This communication tool is used in different ways in various year groups, some class teacher use it to send reminder messages home and some us it to showcase children's work.
 Sometimes children's photos will appear showing them working hard in class.
-Any photo's used in Class Dojo are only visible to the class teacher, teaching assistant, Headteacher, Deputy Headteacher, other children in the class and their parents (if they have created a Class Dojo account).
+Any photo's used in Class Dojo are only visible to the class teacher, teaching assistant, Headteacher, Deputy Headteacher, teachers in school, other children in the class and their parents (if they have created a Class Dojo account).